 When I am coaching candidates on stress management, firstly I identify their personality working type and use this vital information to alleviate their vulnerability.

 Most of us experience an element of stress in our working lives.
-Its intensity will vary and be mainly dependent on the following casual factors: your personality type, your work performance and environment, and your personal circumstances.
+Its intensity will vary and be mainly dependent on the following causal factors: your personality type, your work performance and environment, and your personal circumstances.

 If you suffer an unexpected and close family bereavement and you are not coping with the pressures of work, then the combination can cause negative stress and greatly influence your performance.